ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * With JSONPath, square brackets operate on the *object* or *array* addressed by the previous path fragment.
 Array indices always start at 0.

+# JSON Pointer

+This appendix is informative.

+JSONPath is not intended as a replacement for, but as a more powerful companion to, JSON Pointer {{RFC6901}}.
+The purposes of the two standards are different.

+JSON Pointer is for identifying a single value within a JSON document whose structure is known.

+JSONPath can identify a single value within a JSON document, for example by using a Normalized Path.
+But JSONPath is also a query syntax that can be used to search for and extract multiple values from JSON documents whose structure is known only in a general way.

+A Normalized JSONPath can be converted into a JSON Pointer by converting the syntax, without knowledge of any JSON document.
+The inverse is not generally true: a numeric path component in a JSON Pointer may identify a member of a JSON object or may index an array.
+For conversion to a JSONPath query, knowledge of the structure of the JSON document is needed to distinguish these cases.

 # Acknowledgements
 {: numbered="no"}